banco-alimentar/alimentestaideia.pt/Documentation/Payments-How-to-Test-while-Developing.md

 7. If "Multibanco" was selected, click on the "Multibanco Payment" button to continue.

+``After request a Multibanco payment, send an email to mailto:tiago.andradesilva@bancoalimentar.pt , after receiving your email he will process with the operation.``

 ![Step 7](images/payments/payment-0007.png)

 * Clicking 'Multibanco Payment' button will generate and present on screen a Multibanco reference to be used for payment.